BJP MLA Shaila Rani Rawat Passes Away at 68 | Politics

 BJP MLA Shaila Rani Rawat Passes Away at 68

-BJP MLA from Kedarnath, Shaila Rani Rawat, passed away at Max Hospital on Tuesday.
-Rawat, 68, was on ventilator support due to a backbone injury.
-She served multiple terms in the Uttarakhand Assembly, switching from Congress to BJP in 2016.
+BJP MLA from Kedarnath, Shaila Rani Rawat, passed away at 68.
+She had been on ventilator support for a backbone injury.
+Rawat had a notable political career, switching from Congress to BJP, and winning the Kedarnath seat in 2012 and 2022.
+Chief Minister Pushkar Singh Dhami paid tribute to her dedication.

 - Country: